docupike/docs/docs/user/finder/inline-editing.md

 ---
 title: Inline editing
-description: Inline editing in the i-doit Finder
+description: Inline editing in the docupike Finder
 lang: en
 ---

 # Inline editing

 The `Finder` allows you to edit values on-the-fly.
 You can either double click on a value or use the context menu that each value has.
-The context menu also allows you to copy and values to the i-doit clipboard.
+The context menu also allows you to copy and values to the docupike clipboard.